pytorch/vision/docs/source/transforms.rst

     If you really need torchscript support for the v2 tranforms, we recommend scripting the **functionals** from the
     ``torchvision.transforms.v2.functional`` namespace to avoid surprises.

+Also note that the functionals only support torchscript for pure tensors, which are always treated as images.
+If you need torchscript support for other types like bounding boxes or masks, you can rely on the :ref:`low-level kernels
+<functional_transforms>`.

 For any custom transformations to be used with ``torch.jit.script``, they should be derived from ``torch.nn.Module``.